-- Fort George visitation increases 20% from 2016 levels over the duration of the management plan. - New programmes and special events will increase visitation to the Niagara National Historic Sites and draw from tourists already travelling to Niagara Falls and Niagara-on-the-Lake. - Collaborative visitor experience initiatives show an increasing trend.
+- Fort George visitation increases 20% from 2016 levels over the duration of the management plan. - New programs and special events will increase visitation to the Niagara National Historic Sites and draw from tourists already travelling to Niagara Falls and Niagara-on-the-Lake. - The feasibility of primitive camping options for Navy Island will be explored in collaboration with partners. - Collaborative visitor experience initiatives show an increasing trend.